Projective Techniques Examples in Qualitative

 Objective: Identify top of mind associated with an activity/brand

-“What comes to your mind when I mentioned the word breakfast?”
+“What comes to your mind when I mention the word breakfast?”

 It is as simple as that.
-Pro-tip; use a warm-up exercise before you ask this question.
-For example; “if I mentioned the word beach, what comes to your mind.”
-The participant would probably answer along the line of “relaxing, bikini, sand, castles, family time, picnic etc.”, then you proceed with your actual question.
+Pro-tip: use a warm-up exercise before you ask this question.
+For example, “If I mention the word beach, what comes to your mind?
+The participant would probably answer “relaxing, bikini, sand, castles, family time, picnic, etc.”and then proceed with your actual question.

-You would then get something similar like this when you want to visualise it into word cloud (use free online word cloud like WordArt, information can be beautiful too)
+You would then get something similar to this when you want to visualise it into word cloud (use free online word cloud like WordArt; or just use any generative AI, information can be beautiful, too)

 Projective Technique Sample Output - Word Association - Shell

-Objective: To encourage participant to express or articulate their thoughts what they feel about a certain brand/activity
+Objective: To encourage participant to express or articulate their thoughts on what they feel about a specific brand/activity

 If you are using adjectives, you can prepare different adjectives and ask the participant to associate each adjective with the brand/activity.

-For each adjective that the participant picks, you can then ask why they pick that adjective and why there are differences for each one and where the association came from.
+For each adjective the participant picks, you can then ask why they chose that adjective, why there are differences for each one, and where the association came from

 Projective Technique Example - Adjective

-Objective: This technique is useful when you want to understand the visual brand imagery and personality and for the participant to express their thoughts and opinions.
+Objective: This technique helps understand the visual brand imagery and personality and allows participants to express their thoughts and opinions.

-Sometimes, images would act as a springboard, people interpret images differently, and it would help them to articulate easier.
-This is especially a useful tool, particularly when discussing/finding out more about a topic that is unusual, too familiar or less familiar or interviewing a certain type of demographic, i.e. teenagers.
+Sometimes, images act as a springboard; people interpret images differently, and it helps them to articulate more easily.
+This is a valuable tool, particularly when discussing/finding out more about an unusual topic, too familiar or less familiar or interviewing a particular demographic, i.e. teenagers.

 You can either use two ways to use this technique:

 1. Prepare a variety of pictures that represent a different type of visuals.
-One of the famous set of images was developed by a Harvard professor called Gerald Zeltman, but the images they used would probably cost you 4 kidneys.
-You can get a different type of pictures for free from many websites like Pexels or Unsplash.
+A Harvard professor, Gerald Zeltman, developed one famous set of images, but the pictures they used would cost you four kidneys.
+You can get different images for free from websites like Pexels or Unsplash.

-• Prepare magazines/newspapers (if you still manage to find someone that buys them) and ask the participant to create their visual image of a brand/activity/feeling using pictures cut from the magazines.
+2. Prepare magazines/newspapers (if you still find someone that buys them) and ask the participant to create their visual image of a brand/activity/feeling using pictures cut from the magazines.

 Once the participant selects a particular image, some questions that you can ask:

-• Tell me what the image(s) represents?
-Why did you select this?
+• Tell me what the image(s) represents.
+Why did you choose this?

 • Why do you feel that way?

-Objective: To uncover emotional / functional / benefits for an activity / brand.
-Very useful for brand positioning exercise or communication development.
+Objective: To uncover emotional/functional / benefits for an activity/brand.
+It is handy for brand positioning exercises or communication development.

-This is my personal favourite since it is fun for the moderator and the participant; it is involving and empowering at the same time – a win-win in my book.
+This is my personal favourite since it is fun for the moderator and the participant; it is involving and empowering simultaneously – a win-win in my book.

-Similarly, you need to provide some context so the participant would have a good idea for what’s coming next.
-Normally I would write something on the paper / or flip chart to get the ball rolling, let’s choose Pizza for example:
+Similarly, you need to provide some context so the participant would have a good idea of what’s coming next.
+Normally, I would write something on the paper / or flip chart to get the ball rolling; let’s choose Pizza, for example:

-• Potential answer: Cheese, fast food, celebration, chilling, party etc.
+• Potential answers: Cheese, fast food, celebration, chilling, party, etc.

 • Write everything on the board / that piece of paper.

-• Let’s pick one as an example: What comes to your mind when you see the word fast food?
+• Let’s pick one example: What comes to mind when you see the word fast food?

-• Potential answer: Unhealthy –> because it can lead to obesity –> makes me feel anxious.
+• Potential answer: Unhealthy –> because it can lead to obesity –> makes me anxious.

 • Potential answer: Tasty –> because it is an indulgence for me –> makes me feel happy.

-• The idea is to keep asking why and how it makes you feel until they can’t go further than that.
+• The idea is to keep asking why and how it makes you feel until they can’t go further.

-At the end of the day, you would get something like this.
-I visualise the mind-map using Canva (Note: referral link), else you can use PowerPoint.
+You would get something like this.
+I visualise the mind map using Canva.
+Otherwise, you can use PowerPoint.

 Projective Technique - Benefit Laddering Example - Using Pizza as an example

-It is easy to get the participant to talk about functional benefits because it is often tangible and obvious.
+Getting the participant to talk about functional benefits is easy because it is often tangible and obvious.
 It will get more interesting when we go deeper into emotional territory.

-Objective: When you want to discover the likes and dislikes to a certain brand/product/idea/application etc.
+Objective: To discover the likes and dislikes of a particular brand/product/idea/application, etc.

 Example;